Introduction

 In the example below, the drivers in oem80.inf and oem81.inf are not compatible with the new Windows feature update, and the upgrade process will fail.

-Both the compatibility scan and the actual upgrade process creates several interesting logfiles.
+Both the compatibility scan and the actual upgrade process create several interesting log files.

 The SetupAct.log file contains all information about the actions performed during an upgrade.